katholiek-onderwijs-vlaanderen/sri-client/README.md

 * **getAllReferencesTo(baseHref, params, referencingParameterName, hrefsArray, config):** Same as getAll but you can add a referencingParameterName and an array of hrefs.
 It will add referencingParameterName as a parameter and add the hrefsArray as a comma separated string, but it will only request them in groups of 100 (can be overwritten with config.groupBy) to make sure the request url does not get too long.
+If the name of the resource is too long you might have to use config.groupBy to decrease the number of hrefs it groups in one request

 All these methods return a promise.
 If the response status >= 400, the result will return an error object with: